archiverjs/node-archiver/README.md

 Replaced `#addFile` in v0.5.

+#### #directory(dirpath, callback(err))

+Appends a directory of files, recursively.
+Due to multiple appends taking place, the callback is only used if there is an error trying to read the directory.
+You can (and should) listen to the instance `error` event for all other errors.

+#### #file(filepath, callback(err))

+Appends a file given its filepath.
+Uses a lazystream wrapper to prevent issues with open file limits.

 #### #finalize(callback(err, bytes))

 Finalizes the instance.
 When the instance's stream has finished emitting, the callback is fired.
 This generally doesn't correspond to the end of the destination stream; though a solution to track the destination stream may come in a future release.